The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 Quick disclaimer: other documentation may be required based on your specific circumstances, so please ensure you ask your tax preparer if you need to provide anything else!

-Personal Documents for Income Tax Return:
+Personal Documents for Income Tax Returns:

 1. Social Security Numbers (SSN):